-Struble Elementary will, to the extent feasible and appropriate, coordinate and integrate parent and family engagement activities with other federal, state and local programs.
-The building may allocate funds to support a district parent engagement coordinator who will work with local agencies to provide district-wide parent training and individualized support for parents.
+Pleasant Run Middle School will, to the extent feasible and appropriate, coordinate and integrate parent and family engagement activities with other federal, state and local programs.
+The building will allocate funds to support a district parent engagement coordinator who will work with local agencies to provide district-wide parent training and individualized support for parents.